 Rodin's Burghers of Calais sculpture stands in front of Calais town hall.
 It depicts six leaders who surrendered to Edward III in 1347, and who expected to be executed but who were spared.

-The favourites for Stage 4 of the Tour de France 2022 could be those who are both strong and fast.
+The winner of Stage 4 of the Tour de France 2022 will have to be both strong and fast.
+It could be a day for a breakaway, or a long-range attack.

-One rider who springs to mind is Magnus Cort.
+One rider who springs to mind is Magnus Cort (EF Education - EasyPost).
+Other possible winners could include Rémi Cavagna and Peter Sagan.

 Who do you think will win Stage 4?